How to Stop Having the Same Argument

 The topic changes; the pattern does not

-It can be the dishes, the money, the in-laws, the phone.
+It can be the dishes, the money, the in-laws, the phone, whose turn it was, who said what at dinner.
 The subject barely matters.
+You could swap one trigger for another and the fight would still go the same way.

-Underneath, the same dynamic plays out every time: one person reaches, the other pulls back; one pushes for resolution, the other shuts down.
-Once you can see the pattern instead of the topic, you are already halfway to changing it.
+Underneath, the same dynamic plays out every time.
+One person reaches, the other pulls back.
+One pushes for resolution, the other shuts down.
+One raises their voice, the other goes quiet and cold.
+Once you can see the pattern instead of the topic, you are already halfway to changing it, because the pattern is the thing you can actually work with.

 The fight is rarely about the thing

-Under the frustration there is often a fear of not mattering, of being criticised, of being alone.
-When those deeper feelings never get named, the argument simply changes outfits and comes back.
+Under the frustration there is often a fear of not mattering, of being criticised, of being taken for granted, of being alone even while sitting next to someone.
+When those deeper feelings never get named out loud, the argument simply changes outfits and comes back next week wearing a new topic.

 The pursue-and-withdraw cycle

-Notice the pattern out loud when you are calm, not mid-argument.
-Slow down before the familiar move takes over.
+Name the pattern out loud when you are calm, not mid-argument.
+Agree on a simple signal, a word or a gesture, that either of you can use to call a pause.
+When you feel the familiar pull, slow down before the practised move takes over.
 Try to say what you are feeling underneath rather than what your partner did wrong.
 Small pauses break big cycles.

 Repair matters more than winning